PMEC-OSU/FOSTWIN/README.md

 ## System identification model

-The system identification model is based off of experimental test data collected by the FOSWEC at the O.H.
+The system identification model is based on experimental test data collected by the FOSWEC at the O.H.
 Hinsdale Wave Research Laboratory.
 System identification techniques from MATLAB were used to establish a multiple input multiple output (MIMO) admittance model of the system.
-Input is the motor torque and output is motor position.
+The motor torque is the input, and the motor position is the output.

 ![](/images/systemID.png)

-The wave input for the SID model is created by taking the wave characteristics and using the results from WAMIT to create an excitaion force input for the model.
+The wave input for the SID model is created by taking the wave characteristics and using the results from WAMIT to create an excitation force input for the model.

 ## Absorption controller

 The absorption controller computes a forcing demand to extract wave power from the device.
 We have provided a `defaultCtrlModel` that creates a simple velocity proportional damping control system.
-This model will be helpful to get familiar with using the controller inputs (aft and bow flap positions), the control parameters, and the outputs for logging of data signals.
+This model will be helpful to get familiar with using the controller inputs (aft and bow flap positions), the control parameters, and the outputs for logging data signals.

 ![](/images/defaultCtrl.png)

 To develop a custom controller, we recommend that you start with the controller template model `ctrlStarter.slx`.
 The `ctrlStarter.slx` model has no actual control built in, but defines all relevant controller input and output bus structures.
-This includes up to four parameters that can be tuned live via the web-based system.
+This includes up to four parameters that can be tuned live via the web interface.
 If your controller does not have any (or fewer than four) tunable parameters, simply terminate the unused parameters.

 ![](/images/ctrlStarter.png)

 ## Tunable control parameters

-The web interface (see description below) allows for changing some control parameters while the model is being run on a real-time Speedgoat system.
-An example of tunable parameters are the aft and bow damping applied in the `defaultCtrlModel`.
-Varying these parameters, which are mapped to `ctrlParam1` and `ctrlParam2`, allows manipulating the damping force applied to the motor as the simulation is running.
+The web interface (see description below) allows some control parameters to be changed while the model is running on a real-time Speedgoat system.
+An example of tunable parameters are the aft and bow damping applied in the `defaultCtrlModel`, which are mapped to ctrlParam1 and ctrlParam2.
+By varying these parameters, one can manipulate the damping force applied to the motor as the simulation is running.
 This feature can be used to develop a first quick sense for where the optimum damping values may lie.

 ## Control signals

 On the right-hand side of the `defaultCtrlModel` and `ctrlStarter` models, you will see that there are always 2 outputs.
 One of these output busses is essential for the interaction between the controller and the twin, containing the motor current setpoints `curAft` and `curBow`.
 The second output bus is used for logging and sending data to the charts on the web interface.

 There is no requirement to make use of the extra `ctrlSignals` output bus; these signals are informational only.
 However, this bus must still exist to successfully compile the controller when running via the web interface.
-The four bus signals are returned in the full resolution data, and populate the very bottom chart on the web platform.
-If not making use of the four informational control signals, we recommend wiring a constant 0 block to suppress Simulink warnings.
+The four bus signals are returned in the full resolution data, and populate the very bottom chart on the web interface.
+If you are not using all four informational control signals, we recommend wiring a constant 0 block to suppress Simulink warnings.

 ## Power signs

 Mechanical power absorbed from the waves is associated with a negative sign.
 Electrical losses (I2R) are always positive.
-The net power is the sum of the mechanical power and the I2R losses.
+The net power is the sum of the mechanical power absorbed and the I2R losses.
 A negative net power means net power is being absorbed from the waves.
 A positive net power means the I2R losses outweigh the absorbed wave power.
 For the [FOSTWIN control competition](https://pmec-osu.github.io/FOSTWIN/), optimizing net power means obtaining a **maximum negative value** of the net power mean over the sea state.

 ## Supervisory controller

 The model contains a supervisory state machine.
-This state machines ensures that maximum current constraints are not violated and catches controller instabilities.
+This state machine ensures that maximum current constraints are not violated and catches controller instabilities.

 ![](images/stateCtrl.png)